Token-Specific Watermarking with Enhanced Detectability and Semantic Coherence for Large Language Models: Experiments

 \subsection{Experimental Settings}

 \paragraph{Dataset and Prompt.}

 Following~\citet{kirchenbauer23a}, we utilize texts from the news-like subset of the C4 dataset~\cite{2019t5} to insert watermarks.
 For each text from this dataset, the last 200 tokens are truncated and designated as the `baseline completion' (i.e., human-written texts).
 The remaining tokens from the start of the text are considered the `prompt'.
 Conditioned on this prompt, the LLM generates a token sequence equivalent in length to the baseline completion, incorporating watermarks within this generation.
 Following~\citet{kirchenbauer23a}, we filter the dataset to include texts ranging from 500 to 1000 tokens.
 This dataset is then divided randomly into three subsets: 6,400 texts for training, 500 for validation, and another 500 for testing.
-In text generation, multinomial sampling with a temperature of $1.0$ is used.

 \paragraph{Evaluation Metrics.}

 The objective of a watermarking algorithm is to effectively identify texts generated by LLMs, i.e., achieving a high true positive rate (TPR), while not classifying texts created by humans as LLM-generated, i.e., with a low false positive rate (FPR).
 By raising the threshold for the z-score in detection processes, we can effectively reduce the FPR.
 We set this threshold to maintain FPRs at two different levels: 0\% and 1\%.
 This is achieved by identifying the threshold corresponding to the top 0\% (or 1\%) of the z-scores of all `baseline completions' on the test set.
 Using these thresholds, we then evaluate the TPR for watermarked texts generated by LLMs.
 Additionally, we evaluate the semantic coherence between texts generated with and without watermarks by LLMs.
 We measure this by calculating the cosine similarity of their sentence embeddings, obtained using the SimCSE model (as detailed in Sec.~\ref{semantic loss}).
 The metric assesses the impact of watermarking on the quality of generated text.
 For each FPR level, we plot a trade-off curve between TPR and semantic similarity to assess the performance of the watermarking algorithms.